 A few months ago, I wrote a column for The Post and Courier about whether Abby Wambach’s headers were skills that should be emulated by young soccer players.
-I argued that the act of heading the ball, even if done hundreds or thousands of times per year and over many years, is not likely to be dangerous to young players.
+I presented the idea of many experts that the act of heading in soccer, even if done hundreds or thousands of times per year and over many years, is not likely to be dangerous to young players.

 A few weeks ago, a study performed at Albert Einstein College of Medicine of Yeshiva University and Montefiore Medical Center looked to confirm that hypothesis, namely that repetitive headers are, in fact, dangerous.
 The authors used magnetic resonance imaging (MRI) and neuropsychological tests on 38 amateur soccer players who had been playing since they were kids.
 The participants answered questions to estimate the number of times they headed the ball during the last year.
 The researchers then correlated these heading numbers to the MRIs and neuropsychological tests to see if there was a relationship.

 According to a press release from the institution and the abstract from the presentation (I cannot find the actually study, if it has been published), they did find that players who headed the ball frequently had brain injuries similar to a concussion.
 On the neuropsychological tests it was shown that players with the highest heading frequencies were more likely to have poorer verbal memory and psychomotor speed.

 The MRI scans of the players reportedly showed damage to all areas of the brains, but most of the affects were seen in the frontal lobes and temporal-occipital regions.
 The researchers pointed out that these regions of the brains are vital for memory, attention, executive functioning, and higher-order visual functions.
 In fact, the study’s lead author, Michael Lipton, M.D., Ph.
 D. noted that there seemed to be a threshold of 1000 to 1500 headers a year that resulted in detectable brain injury.